FzFStormZ/NeuralNetwork/README.md

 Create a simple neural network and testing with a simple example

 # For what ?
-There is the minimum to begin with easy examples which use numbers or simple data
+There is the minimum code to begin with easy examples which use simple data

 # How to use ?
 - There is inputs and outputs in main class which is data to your examples